-Form is then published and filed in project folder after data collection is complete.
+All data obtained during chemical sampling is recorded on a Stream/River Field Data Form for each station sampled (even when dry).
+The Stream and River Field Data Form is then published and filed in project folder after data collection is complete.
 The SLD Submittal sheet is then used to important data from the Stream/River Field Data Form into SQUID using the macro-enabled processes in SLD submittal sheet.
-Refer to section below regarding SQUID upload instructions.
+Refer to the section below regarding SQUID upload instructions.
 Once uploaded into SQUID a person who did not create the field sheets or submittal/upload will verify that the information in SQUID matches the pdf version of the field sheet.
 Any corrections needed to the pdf will be added with the person's initials and date.
 Wrong information will be crossed out with a single line.
 Corrections in SQUID can be made if you have editing permission (see Monitoring Team Supervisor for more information).
 Once information is confirmed initial and date the top of the pdf where it says Verified.
 See figure1 below for details.